 Through this policy, Bulgari commits to implementing the five-step framework of the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, including the provisions of the Supplement on Gold.

 CHAIN OF CUSTODY CERTIFICATION

-On June 10th, 2015 Bvlgari achieved the Chain Of Custody Certification (CoC) for its gold jewelry products lines.
-The CoC Certification has been renewed in April 2018.
+On June 10th, 2015 Bulgari achieved the Chain Of Custody Certification (CoC) for its gold jewelry products lines.
+The CoC Certification has been renewed in April 2018 and in June 2021.
 The Chain Of Custody Standard, settled from the Responsible Jewellery Council (RJC) in accordance with the OECD Guidelines, promotes the usage of precious metals sourced in a responsible way among the whole supply chain.
 More details on the RJC Chain Of Custody Standard are available at the following link.

 What does responsibly sourced mean?

 RJC defines responsibly sourced metals as conflict-free as a minimum, and responsibly produced at each step of the supply chain.
 This means that appropriate standards apply for human rights, labour standards, environmental impact, and business ethics as articulated in the RJC Code of Practices Standard.
 Aiming to ensure the long term compliance with RJC CoC Standard provisions, Bulgari has implemented an appropriate internal and external management system which ensures the segregation of CoC certified material in each step of the manufacturing process from metal procurement to finished product delivery.
 The certification ensures the implementation of responsible manufacturing and sourcing processes among the whole supply chain and it confirms Bulgari's commitment to ensure gold traceability not only through its manufacturing processes but also involving its suppliers with a continuous improvement perspective and taking care of the sustainable development of the local content in which Bulgari operates.